-The Group operates internationally and is exposed to translation risk arising from exposures to overseas jurisdictions predominantly the US dollar, Canadian dollar, British pound and the Euro.
+The Group operates internationally and is exposed to translation risk arising from exposures to overseas jurisdictions predominantly the US dollar,

 The Group manages the translation risk through the use of natural hedges.
 This is achieved by funding the debt component of the consideration for foreign acquisitions in the currency that best matches the currency of the underlying net assets acquired.